 Literacy @ 29

-Classroom libraries are filled with a variety of books organized in bins on shelves by topic, author, series and by level of difficulty.
-Teachers use a variety of tools to assess the abilities and needs of individual children throughout the course of workshop teaching.
-Reader’s Workshop is taught in units of study.
+Classroom libraries are filled with books that mirror our own children’s experiences, as well as provide windows into the experiences of others.
+Each classroom has a variety of fiction and nonfiction books organized by interest, genre, topic, author, series, or level of difficulty.
+Teachers use a variety of tools to assess the abilities and needs of individual children throughout the course of workshop teaching and consistently use student data to inform instruction.

 Writing Workshop also takes place daily in kindergarten through fifth grade.
 Students produce authentic writing pieces for a broad range of audiences and in a variety of forms.
 The units of study take on narrative, informational, and persuasive writing.